cklewin/movie-api-php/doc/COGNITO-JWT-SETUP.md

 We'll be using JWT to authorize access to the Movie API.

-The user login is outside the scope of this project, so we'll setup a Cognito user pool to provide a simple login service the will generate the JWT.
+The user login is outside the scope of this project, so we'll setup a Cognito user pool to provide a login service that will generate the JWT.
 These steps are here just to get going quickly, not recommended for production.

 ## Create AWS Cognito user pool
-- AWS Console -> Cognito
+- AWS Console
+  - Cognito
     - Create a user pool
       - Pool name: movie-api
       - Step through settings
         - Attributes:
           - Uncheck "email"
         - Policies:
           - Uncheck all required
           - Select "Only allow administrators to create users"
           - Days to expire: 14
       - App clients
         - Add an app client
           - App client name: movie-api
           - Uncheck "Generate client secret"
       - Review
         - Create pool
   - App client settings
     - Check "Cognito user pool"
     - Callback URLs: https://cklewin-movieapi.auth.us-east-1.amazoncognito.com/
     - Check "Implicit grant"
     - Save changes
   - Domain name
     - Domain prefix: cklewin-movieapi
     - Save changes